CMCDragonkai/.dotfiles-nixos/README.md

 # .dotfiles #

 This directory is meant to be located in `~/.dotfiles`.
-It's files are supposed to be symlinked into `~`.

-We can should have a bash script that basically symlinks only files and creates folders.
-Nothing else.

 External dependencies are managed via git submodules.
 This facilitates component based development, where these dependencies have their own life cycle.